ctools/ctools/doc/source/users/tutorials/1dc/howto_phasecurve.rst

    Output event list or observation definition XML file [obs_vela_phased_selected.xml] obs_vela_phased_prob_selected.xml

 The selected events as a function of phase are displayed below.
-Unfortunately there is still no indication of a phase dependence of the event rate.
+Unfortunately there is still no clear signal for a phase dependence of the event rate.

 .. figure:: howto_phasecurve_probphases.png
    :width: 600px